Skip to content

 (Jun–Aug)

 Clear and cold.
 Smaller flies, finer tippet, slower presentations.
-CDC film emergers, midges #18–20, micro-buggers.

-Best for: technical sight-fishing and calmer dams on crisp days.
+Best for: technical sight-fishing and film work.

 Spring